Vacancy Open to:

 The BO assists with the development and updating of the college’s Resilience Planner business continuity plan as a risk management shared responsibility with leaders.
 The BO ensures the planning for staff-related professional development and training to: a) continually advance role- and team-based proficiency levels; b) develop cross-functional capability between roles; c) ensure business administration service continuity (including vacancy coverage); d) implement targeted initiatives for continuous improvement (college-specific or adoptions on behalf of division or campus); and, e) succession planning for key roles.

-Experience in audit, compliance, project management and risk management is preferred.
+•Experience in audit, compliance, project management and risk management are preferred.

 Please ensure your full range of knowledge, skills, abilities, experience and education are listed on your application.

 Do not write ‘see resume’ on your application when completing the job duties section.

 If you answer the questions at the end of the application, please ensure your application reflects the knowledge, skills, abilities and experiences to support your answers (see job duties section of previous employment).